jcustovic/data-exchange-client/README.md

           poll-interval-milliseconds: # defaults to 10s
           poll-cron: # Optional: in case cron is needed for polling instead of fixed interval
           semaphore-file-suffix: # Optional: it will wait for semaphore file before starting to download the file eg. '.sem'
+          modified-date-after-minutes: 5 # Optional: This option will pick only pick up files that have last modified timestamp later than given time
 ```

 ### Notes while doing upload / download